Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 - The Tenant ID for your Azure Sphere device
 - The Scope ID for your device provisioning service (DPS) instance
-- The Azure IoT Hub URL for your IoT hub
+- The Azure IoT Hub URL for your IoT hub, along with the global access link to DPS (global.azure-devices.provisioning.net)

 Follow these steps to gather the information and configure the application: